-The drinking water quality of the District meets all CDPH, and USEPA drinking water standards set to protect public health.
+The drinking water quality of CWD meets all DDW, and USEPA drinking water standards set to protect public health.
 To further reduce the levels of the constituents identified in this report that are already significantly below the health-based MCLs established to provide "safe drinking water", additional costly treatment processes would be required.
 The effectiveness of the treatment processes to provide any significant reductions in constituent levels at these already low values is uncertain.
-The health protection benefits of these further hypothetical reductions are not at all clear and may not be quantifiable; therefore, no action is proposed.
+The health protection benefits of these further hypothetical reductions are not at all clear and may not be quantifiable.
+Therefore, no action is proposed.